ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 ### Call for comaintainers

+- rtweet, that interfaces Twitter API, is looking for a [co-maintainer](https://github.com/ropensci/rtweet/issues/763).

-Refer to our [recent blog post](/blog/2022/10/17/maintain-or-co-maintain-an-ropensci-package/#packages-looking-for-co-maintainers) to identify packages where help is especially wished for!
+- Refer to our [recent blog post](/blog/2022/10/17/maintain-or-co-maintain-an-ropensci-package/#packages-looking-for-co-maintainers) to identify other packages where help is especially wished for!

 ## Package development corner